renatocron/Test-CT/README.md

 Test-CT
 =======

-This archive contains the distribution Test-CT, version 0.1:
+This git contains the code of Test-CT `version 0.1`.

-  *Mix* of Test::More + Test::Reuse + Test::Routine, with *template* system.

-  or

-  Simple test framework to write tests based on your rules.
-To you DRY your tests;
+Test-CT is a different way to you write your tests files.

+Using commands of Test::More, writing separated tests files like Test::Aggregate::Nested and using a stash to keep tracking of all tests for you write a simple (or not) documentation for your project.

 SYNOPSIS